 Just as we feel most comfortable when we are with are closest friends, pantry organization works best when the cereal is beside the other cereals, the rice and other grains are sequestered to their own corner, and the nuts and dried fruits are huddled together.

 This is a trick I’ve used for quite awhile, and it was certainly going to be a part of this pantry re-vamp.
 If you’re driving home from a late meeting and you need your significant other to put on a pot of rice, you can make a quick call (when you’re at a red light, of course) to ask him or her to get things rolling.
 Not only will the rice be easy to find (see point #4), but the cooking directions will be clearly labeled on the front of the container.
 No need to dictate directions while you’re trying to navigate a tricky left turn.
 The OXO POP containers work perfectly for grains!

 Lazy susans, like the one seen above (OXO Stainless Steel Lazy Susan) and the one that’s holding the spices (OXO 16-inch turntable) are a great way to organize bottles that like to topple.
 The stainless steel turntable, as well as the Stainless Steel Utensil Holder sit right beside my stovetop, for easy access to items and tools that I use frequently.

-Disclaimer: This post is sponsored by OXO, and the tools in this post and those for the giveaway are provided by them.
+Disclosure: This post is sponsored by OXO, and the tools in this post and those for the giveaway are provided by them.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.